Mohammed Siraj: Domestic career

 In February 2018, he was the leading wicket-taker in the 2017–18 Vijay Hazare Trophy, with 23 dismissals in seven matches.
 In October 2018, he was named in India A's squad for the 2018–19 Deodhar Trophy.
 In October 2019, he was named in India B's squad for the 2019–20 Deodhar Trophy.

-On 21 October 2020, he became the first bowler in the history of Indian Premier League to bowl back to back maiden overs in a single match.

 International career

 In October 2017, he was named in India's Twenty20 International (T20I) squad for their series against New Zealand.
 He made his T20I debut for India against New Zealand on 4 November 2017, taking the wicket of Kane Williamson, finishing with figures of 1 wicket for 53 runs from four overs.

 In February 2018, he was named in India's Twenty20 International (T20I) squad for the 2018 Nidahas Trophy.
 In September 2018, he was named in India's Test squad for their series against the West Indies, but he did not play.
 In December 2018, he was named in India's One Day International (ODI) squad for their series against Australia.
 He made his ODI debut against Australia at the Adelaide Oval on 15 January 2019.

 On 26 October 2020, Siraj was named in India's Test squad for their series against Australia.
 After some deliberation to choose between Navdeep Saini and Siraj following an injury to Mohammad Shami, Siraj was chosen ahead of Saini, and he made his Test debut for India on 26 December 2020, against Australia.
 His first Test wicket was of Marnus Labuschagne.
 In January 2021, during the fourth Test of the series against Australia, Siraj took his first five-wicket haul in Test cricket.

-In January 2023, Siraj placed important role in the Ind vs NZ ODI series.
-He scored 4 wickets in the first ODI which helped the team to won the match for 12 runs.
+In January 2023, Siraj played important role in the Ind vs NZ ODI series.
+He took 4 wickets in the first ODI which helped the team to win the match for 12 runs.

-On January 21, 2023 Siraj became No. 1 ODI Bowler in ICC ODI Rankings for Bowlers.
+On 21 January 2023, Siraj became the No. 1 ODI Bowler in ICC ODI Rankings for Bowlers.

+On 21 August 2023, Siraj was selected to play for India and his name was included in the 15 Man squad announced by BCCI ahead of 2023 Asia Cup.